SziluBe/pretty-marbles/readme.txt

     The original idea behind my submission was to take a few winning entries from the previous years, and combine their aspects to create an aesthetically pleasing 3D abstract scene, however this has evolved into something more specific during development, and after going deep down the rabbithole of fractals.
 To accomplish my goal, I first started with building a simple raytracer, which currently only supports rendering spheres, with two materials, "diffuse" and "metal".
-I have tried to design it so that I will easier be able to expand it later on, however this project was more so an exercise in development within a short timeframe, rather than an exercise in best practices and maintainable/elegant code.
+I have tried to design it so that I will be able to expand on it more easily later on, however this project was more so an exercise in development within a short timeframe, rather than an exercise in best practices and maintainable/elegant code.
     The next step was expanding the scene to somehow incorporate fractals.
 The natural approach was to render the fractals on top of the spheres so that they create a whole together.
 And then the task was finding fractals that would best facilitate this, while also looking good.